BOSTON >> The Boston Red Sox are going back to the World Series for the third time in 10 seasons.

-Shane Victorino’s seventh-inning grand slam propelled Boston to a 5-2 victory over the Detroit Tigers on Saturday night, clinching the AL Championship Series in six games and setting up a World Series rematch with the St. Louis Cardinals.
+Shane Victorino’s seventh-inning grand slam propelled Boston to a 5-2 victory over the Detroit Tigers tonight, clinching the AL championship series in six games and setting up a World Series rematch with the St. Louis Cardinals.

 The Red Sox will host Game 1 on Wednesday night against the team they swept in 2004 to end their 86-year title drought.
 The Cardinals won the NL pennant on Friday night by eliminating the Los Angeles Dodgers in six games.

-With 21-game winner Max Scherzer on the mound, Detroit took a 2-1 lead in the sixth and held it until Boston loaded the bases on a double, a walk and an error by shortstop Jose Iglesias.
-Victorino lofted an 0-2 pitch from Jose Veras over the Green Monster to set off a celebration in the Red Sox dugout and in the Fenway Park stands.
+With 21-game winner Max Scherzer on the mound, Detroit took a 2-1 lead in the sixth inning and held it until Boston loaded the bases on a double, a walk and an error by shortstop Jose Iglesias.
+Then Victorino, a graduate of Maui’s St. Anthony High School, lofted an 0-2 pitch from Jose Veras over the Green Monster to set off a celebration in the Red Sox dugout and in the Fenway Park stands.

 Junichi Tazawa got one out for the win, Craig Breslow pitched a scoreless eighth and Koji Uehara got the last three outs before the Red Sox poured out of the dugout to begin their now-familiar celebration on the mound.